-Ready to Issue permit in LA.
+Ready to issue permits in LA are called RTI’s.
 The City of LA issues all permit applications and issued permits at the Los Angeles Department of Building and Safety (LADBS) Plan Check and Inspection System (PCIS).